 Many chromosomal instability syndromes run in families; early management can be the key for better prognosis of these patients.

-Chromosomal instability syndromes are rare disease entities that need multidisciplinary management including genetic counseling, infectious disease consultation, and tailored cancer surveillance programs.
+Chromosomal instability syndromes are rare disease entities that need interdisciplinary team management including genetic counseling, infectious disease consultation, and tailored cancer surveillance programs.